-Unfortunately, toasting “to your health!” to the train conductor isn’t super helpful, so when cabin door slid open I was overcome with the familiar sense of terror.
+Unfortunately, toasting “to your health!” to the train conductor isn’t super helpful when they come by to check your ticket, so when the passenger cabin door slid open I was overcome with the familiar sense of terror.
 I swear I almost crap my pants every time I have to do this kind of ticket check in a foreign country.
 And it turns out it’s even more terrifying when you’re traveling solo.
 Without looking up from her scanner, the attendant asked to see our tickets.
 I mean, I assumed she did; remember I don’t speak Hungarian.
 The two teenage Hungarian boys I was sharing a cabin with handed over their paper tickets and I silently prayed that the e-ticket on my phone would be acceptable.
 After three excruciating seconds, the handheld scanner beeped and the attendant handed my phone back to me.
 I let go of the breath I had been holding and settled in for the remainder of the six-hour ride, putting “Google how to say ‘thank you’ in Hungarian” at the top of my list for the next time I got wifi.

 I listened to a good chunk of NPR’s Code Switch podcasts as I watched rural Czech Republic whizz by the window.
 Something about the motion of the train combined with the bare trees dusted in snow gave me the sensation of traveling through my own little snow globe.
 The train passed through rolling pastures blanketed with snow and sped by plenty of the soviet blocs that I had read about at the Museum of Communism in Prague.
 In the more rural areas of the country, small villages would appear intermittently along riverbanks, punctuated by church spires and standalone townhouses painted pink, yellow, and orange.
 A lot of the soviet-era structures were painted like that as well, and it struck me as extremely odd, the juxtaposition of the bright colors with the extremely utilitarian architecture.
 I’m not sure if they were always that way of course, the paint job could very well be an effort to beautify the leftover structures of the communist era.